 Headstart, Inspire and Routes into STEM Bursary & Payment Information

-We have a limited amount of bursary places and so may be able to offer you assistance if financial hardship would prevent you accepting the offer of a place.
+We have a very limited amount of bursary places, but we may be able to offer you assistance if financial hardship would prevent you accepting the offer of a place.

-However, as a charitable trust we only have very limited funds and as some schools are able to help, we’d like you to ask them first if they’d be willing to support you.
+However, as a charitable trust we do have very limited funds and as some schools are able to offer financial help for educational courses such as ours, we’d like you to please ask them first if they’d be willing to support you.

-If you do need to apply for a fully funded bursary place you must tell us when you apply online and then email or post us the supporting documents we ask for (a completed EDT bursary form and your evidence of income, for example of the Tax Credit Award Notice and P60 or 3 months wage slips).
-To download the EDT form you need, and understand how we’ll assess you .
-We’re sorry, but if we do not receive the information within 10 days of your online application, we won’t be able to consider you for a fully funded bursary place.
+If you do need to apply for a bursary place you must tell us when you apply online and then email or post us the supporting documents within 5 days of us receiving your application, we ask for a completed EDT bursary form and your evidence of income, for example all pages of the Tax Credit Award Notice and P60 or 3 months wage slips.
+To download the EDT form you need, and understand how we’ll assess you click here.
+We’re sorry, but if we do not receive the information within 5 days of your online application, we won’t be able to consider you for a bursary place.

-The cost to attend a Headstart course is the numeric part of the course code - eg LEE/365 explains the fee to attend Headstart at Leeds is £365 and CAM/415 explains the fee to attend Headstart at Cambridge is £415.
-Everthing's included - tuition, accommodation and meals, but not your travel to and from the University, which you must arrange and pay for yourself.
+The cost to attend a Headstart course is the numeric part of the course code - eg LEE/375 explains the fee to attend Headstart at Leeds is £375 and CAM/425 explains the fee to attend Headstart at Cambridge is £425.
+Included in this cost is your tuition, accommodation and meals.
+But not your travel to and from the University, which you must arrange and pay for yourself.

 Are you interested in Aeronautical Engineering and enjoying your studies in maths and physics.
 A bursary fund has been set up in honour of the late Jon Dennison who had a distinguished career in aerospace and engineering, spanning government and industry.
 We have some bursary fully funded places for students who are able to tell us that finances would otherwise prevent them from attending.